This is a guest post.

 Use Baby Products for Babies

 When you are in a pinch, it can be tempting to use your shampoo or soap for your baby.
 This is not recommended, however.
 Products designed for babies are more gentle, and often contain less chemicals or ingredients that could be damaging to your baby’s skin.
-Whenever possible, stick to baby products for your baby to ensure that he or she is safe and healthy.
+Whenever possible, stick to baby products like this bubble bath gift set for your baby to ensure that he or she is safe and healthy.

 As your baby ages, even in weeks or months, check the label of toys and food products to see if it is age-appropriate.
 Manufacturers label products like this to help parents understand risks, such as choking hazards.